Atlanta Dream vs. Chicago Sky: Betting Trends, Record ATS, Home/Road Splits

 Dream Season Stats

-- On the boards, Atlanta is third-best in the league in rebounds (36.1 per game).
-But it is second-worst in rebounds conceded (36.8 per game).
+- Atlanta is the second-best team in the league in rebounds per game (36.5) but second-worst in rebounds allowed (36.4).

-- With 18.9 assists per game, the Dream are seventh in the WNBA.
+- In terms of turnovers, Atlanta is second-worst in the league in committing them (14.8 per game).
+And it is ranked sixth in forcing them (13.4 per game).

-- Atlanta is the second-worst squad in the league in turnovers per game (14.7) and sixth in turnovers forced (13.4).
+- Beyond the arc, the Dream are sixth in the WNBA in 3-pointers made per game (6.9).
+They are third-best in 3-point percentage at 36.4%.

-- Beyond the arc, the Dream are sixth in the league in 3-pointers made per game (7).
-They are fourth in 3-point percentage at 36.5%.
+- Atlanta gives up 7.5 3-pointers per game and concedes 33.2% from beyond the arc, ranking seventh and sixth, respectively, in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.